AnthonyRyan119/sampleproject/README.md

 php artisan serve
 ```

-### Current Admin Credentials
+### Default Admin Credentials

 - Run the seeder to create a default admin credentials
 ```
 php artisan db:seed --class=UserSeeder
 ```

-You may use these credentials to log into the website. you can change these credentials shortly on admin maintenance after logging in.
+After running the seeder you may use these credentials to log into the website.
+You can change these credentials shortly on admin maintenance after logging in.
 You may also either use the admin email or username to log into the website.

 **Email** : Admin@gmail.com<br>
 **Username** : Admin<br>